Dad Behavior: Plot

 Whilst playing videogames with Bart, Homer fantasizes about playing with Milhouse instead, before taking the latter out on a fishing trip to the park.
 Out with Marge at the same park, Grampa reflects that his own relationship with his father was just as dysfunctional as his relationship with Homer.
 Upon noticing Homer and Milhouse (whom he mistakes as Bart) fishing, Grampa reminisces that he still has the chance to be a good father.
 Bart meets up with Kirk in the Van Houten's garage.
-Grampa discovers that his girlfriend got pregnant by Jasper Beardley instead of him, and is first shocked, but then immensely relieved.
+Grampa discovers that his girlfriend got pregnant by Jasper Beardsley instead of him, and is first shocked, but then immensely relieved.
 Bart and Kirk head to Itchy and Scratchy Land, only to find that Homer and Milhouse are also visiting the theme park.
 The two pairs of characters begin a go-kart race, but after Kirk crumbles under the pressure and brakes suddenly, Bart flies out of the kart and hits a stop sign.
 Homer rushes to help him, apologizing for his earlier obstinance.
 Bart calls him "dad", which pleases Homer greatly, and the two rekindle their relationship.
 Despite Kirk confessing that riding in a go-kart with Bart was the best time of his life, he and Milhouse also make up.
 The four characters all ride out of the park, stealing two of the theme park's go-karts.

 In an epilogue Blake negotiates with Maggie, trying to get her to spit out her pacifier, but fails.
 Bart, Homer and Abe watch baseball together.

 Production

 This was the first episode of The Simpsons where the animation was produced by Fox Television Animation.

 The episode was the first to be written by Ryan Koh, and was additionally his debut episode as co-executive producer of the series.
 Koh has since written two further episodes of the series; "Singin' in the Lane" from season twenty-nine, and "Krusty the Clown" from season thirty.
 For the latter of these episodes, he was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 71st Writers Guild of America Awards.
 It was the first episode to be table-read for season twenty-eight.

-Interviewed about his role in the episode, Matt Leinart stated that he had been a long time fan of the show, and that it was "one of those bucket list things.
+Interviewed about his role in the episode, Matt Leinart stated that he had been a long-time fan of the show, and that it was "one of those bucket list things.
 Doing voiceovers for The Simpsons is like...so crazy".